tianyingw/tianyingw.github.io/aboutme.md

    - Distribution shift, robust learning, and uncertainty quantification
    - Quantile and distributional modeling for heterogeneity, with applications in statistical genetics
    - Scalable inference for biobank-scale studies
+   - Measurement error and missing data
+   - High-dimensional and semiparametric methods

 ### Employment